Quest for optimal quantum resetting: protocols for a particle on a chain: Resetting Protocols

-For the Hamiltonian $H$ (where all the sites are identical), it turns out that if the resetting time $t_r$ is larger than some critical value, the peak position of the traveling wave front $j^*_k$ will be always doubly degenerate, while below the critical $t_r$, $j^*_k=x_0$ $\forall k\in [1,R]$.
+For the {\bla tight-binding } Hamiltonian $H$ (where all the sites are identical), it turns out that if the resetting time $t_r$ is larger than some critical value (see Appendix.~\ref{Appendix-F}), the peak position of the traveling wave front will always be doubly degenerate, while below the critical $t_r$, $j^*_k=x_0$ $\forall k\in [1, R]$.
 For example, for a given $t_r$, if

 then,